-When considering what type of house to make a bunny, there are three simple guidelines for housing bunnies, whether inside or outside: Keep Them Clean, Cool, and Comfortable!
+When considering what type of house to create for a bunny, there are three simple guidelines for housing bunnies, whether inside or outside: Keep them Clean, Cool, and Comfortable!

 These little ones depend on us to take care of them, so whether you just adopted a bunny or you've had one for a while let's consider some creative ways to make their lives enjoyable and secure.